Blog

 - Dennis Winsten

-He stressed the need for AI to ensure the validity of data in longitudinal databases, suggesting that AI could serve as a quality control officer, identifying inconsistencies in incoming data and ensuring that only good quality data is used for analysis and decision-making.
+He stressed the need for AI to ensure valid data in longitudinal databases suggesting that AI could serve as a quality control officer, identifying inconsistencies in incoming data and ensuring that only good quality data is used for analysis and decision-making.

 Predictive Analytics: A Glimpse into the Future of Patient Care

-Dennis Winsten took the conversation a step further, envisioning a future where AI, through predictive analytics, could identify potential diseases a patient might develop in the future based on their variations within a normal range.
+Dennis Winsten took the conversation a step further, envisioning a future where AI, through predictive analytics, could identify potential diseases a patient might develop over time based on their variations within a normal range.

 "We've now moved into - with artificial intelligence - a predictive model.
 This model has enough capability to determine what could happen, and what is likely to happen, based on the analysis of historical data.”